-Lyme Innovation is a partnership between the Dean Center for Tick Borne Illness at Spaulding Rehabilitation Network/Harvard Medical School Department of Physical Medicine and Rehabilitation, the Bay Area Lyme Foundation, MIT Hacking Medicine, and the Veterans Affairs Center for Innovation.
+Lyme Innovation is a partnership between the Dean Center for Tick Borne Illness at Spaulding Rehabilitation Network/Harvard Medical School Department of Physical Medicine and Rehabilitation, the Bay Area Lyme Foundation, MIT Hacking Medicine, and the Veterans Affairs Center for Innovation, State Street Capital and Project Lyme.
 The purpose of Lyme Innovation is to solve critical prevention, diagnostic, and treatment and rehabilitation challenges facing the Lyme disease field, and to encourage diverse researchers to take on these wicked problems.

 A grant from the Bay Area Lyme Foundation makes Lyme Innovation possible.
 We hope you will join us in hacking Lyme disease! #lymeinnovation